 Without a desire to learn and grow you won’t create a winning mindset for success.
 No growth happens in your comfort zone.
 Furthermore, as you are a creature of comfort and hard-wired to be kept safe at all cost, you must cultivate curiosity in order to grow.
 Likewise, a desire to see the world from different perspectives is essential.
 This can only happen when you decide and believe that learning and growth are important to your mindset and your results.

 A desire to learn and grow is essential for creating a mindset for success Click To Tweet

 “You cannot create the new by remaining immersed in the old.
 It is when the going is rough that you may crave the so-called good old days and want to go back.
 There is no going back in this life.
 A chick cannot return to its shell or a butterfly to its chrysalis.
 Life cannot go backwards, It has to go forward, always forward.”
 Eileen Caddy

-Positive focus is always important in creating a mindset for success
+3. A Positive attitude is always important in creating a mindset for success

-Humans have a negativity bias.
+Humans tend to have a negativity bias.
 This means your brain is built with a greater sensitivity to unpleasant news.
 As a result, most people ruminate over past problems or unintentionally worry about things that haven’t happened yet.
-Neither of these is conducive to a mindset for success.
-Martin Seligman, a pioneer in the field of positive psychology, reveals that optimism is something we can learn.
+Importantly, in changing or challenging times, keeping a positive outlook is vitally important and there are specific actions you can take.
+Further to this, Martin Seligman, a pioneer in the field of positive psychology, reveals that optimism is important, and something we can learn.
 Once more, this starts with being aware of what you are thinking.
 Choosing a more positive meaning and one that helps you not hinders you.
 Most noteworthy is that five decades of research have found that optimism is a potent health tonic.
 Consequently, people who are more optimistic remain healthier longer and live longer.

 “It’s not what happens to you, but how you react to it that matters.” – Epictetus